alpinebuster/hypertransformer-pytorch/tf/README.md

 # Tensorflow implementation of (Continual) HyperTransformer

-This code implements the HyperTransformer model as described in the [HyperTransformer](https://arxiv.org/abs/2201.04182) paper (_HyperTransformer:
+Tensorflow implementation of (Continual) HyperTransformer model as described in the [HyperTransformer](https://arxiv.org/abs/2201.04182) paper (_HyperTransformer:
 Model Generation for Supervised and Semi-Supervised Few-Shot Learning_) and [Continual HyperTransformer](https://arxiv.org/abs/2301.04584) paper (_Continual HyperTransformer: A Meta-Learner for Continual Few-Shot Learning_).